-Europe has plenty of amazing Christmas markets, each of which could tick off this popular item on the bucket list of many travellers.
+Europe has plenty of amazing Christmas markets, each of which could tick off this popular item on the bucket list of many travelers.

 Many operators in the UK offer weekend cruises to France, which take in old-fashioned markets in idyllic towns like Rouen and Honfleur.

 Browse handmade crafts, sample freshly baked Christmas cookies, and drink hot chocolate or mulled wine as the sounds of carols rise in the background – this is what holiday dreams are made of!